Be Aware Of Potential DUI Penalties In Tennessee

 Each year, thousands of Tennessee residents are charged with drunk driving, or driving under the influence (DUI).
-Many individuals underestimate the personal and professional damage caused by a conviction, and choose to take on the court system alone.
+Many individuals underestimate the personal and professional damage caused by a conviction and choose to take on the court system alone.
 If you have been charged with DUI, you can face significant penalties that may impact your freedom, your finances and your future.

-At The Law Offices of Jeffrey Jones, we represent Memphis area residents facing DUI charges throughout all surrounding counties.
+At The Law Office of Jeffrey Jones, we represent Memphis area residents facing DUI charges throughout all surrounding counties.
 If you have been charged with DUI, contact our office now so we can begin your defense strategy.

 With more than 35 years of experience, Mr. Jones has the skill and knowledge needed to help you with an aggressive defense against your charges, and the penalties stemming from a conviction.

 Laws And Penalties Associated With A First-Offense DUI

 In Tennessee, DUI is a misdemeanor, unless the offense causes severe injuries to another party, or the defendant has been previously convicted of DUI three separate times.
 A fourth offense conviction is a class E felony, while Vehicular Assault, or serious injury caused by a DUI driver, is a class D Felony.